Top 10 Foods to Lower Cholesterol

 You've heard by now that blueberries are a superfood.
 What's so great about them?
 For one thing, they help keep your arteries clear by lowering artery-clogging LDL in your blood.
-Researchers suspect it's because the berries support liver function so well.
 The end result: Cholesterol gets swept out of your system much more easily.
-Enjoy blueberries fresh, frozen, or freeze-dried.
+Enjoy blueberries fresh, frozen or freeze-dried.
 They still have the same benefits.

 Tomatoes and Sauces

-Include lycopene-rich tomato products in your diet every day for a few weeks, and you may knock your bad LDL cholesterol levels down by as much as 10 percent, according to a recent study.
+Include lycopene-rich tomato products in your diet every day for a few weeks, and you may knock your bad LDL cholesterol levels down by as much as 10%, according to one study.
 Researchers think the lycopene in tomatoes inhibits LDL production while at the same time helping break down this artery-clogging fat.
 You'll need to eat at least 25 mg of lycopene a day for cholesterol benefits.
-That's about a half cup of tomato sauce.
+That's about a half-cup of spaghetti sauce or one cup of tomato juice.
 Bring on the marinara!